 I can only assume that Danny was lost in the summer of 2000 when all of his contacts lost touch with him at the same time I did.
 I had always hoped I would find my little brother in one of the local hospitals in his hometown, but never even found any concrete leads.
 "I miss you little bro! and know someday we will meet, even if it means waiting 'til my time here is done..."

 Yes, I can't forget to mention a certain little "Rat" who has overcome great odds and done so well over the time I have known him.
 In this case, No names will be mentioned, and no stories told but, you know who you are and why you are here.
 You may not know it, but I am so happy for you, and proud of you for what you have overcome and accomplished. *Big Hug* My thoughts and hopes are with you always!

 another true survivor

-Recently, I have learned of a tragic event which was brought up in our readers forum.
+Yaers ago, I had learned of a tragic event which was brought up in our readers forum.
 One that involves unspeakable violence to a child, at the hands of his own father.
-Now hospitalized and stable (at the time of writing this) he is recovering, but will carry those scars for the rest of his life.
+He was hospitalized and stable (back at the time of writing this) and has since recovered, but will carry those scars for the rest of his life.
 Why?
 Just Why...
 Unfortunately, this happens everyday, to literally thousands of kids who did nothing more than just being born, to deserve to be beaten by the very same people who brought them into the world.
 Logan, My prayers are with you, and a portion of this site is dedicated to you...
 Bought you a Strawberry Milkshake too! ;)